User Community Service Desk Downloads

 /

-If set, the value of this argument will be used as prefetch size for SELECT statements for LARGE expected data sizes.
+If set, the value of this property is used as the prefetch size for SELECT statements for LARGE expected data sizes.

 nme.vldb.prefetch.small